 - Absolute returns

 The weighted average length of time to the receipt of a bond’s benefits (coupon and redemption value).
 Duration is a measure of the sensitivity of a bond’s price to a change in interest rates, expressed as a number of years.
-Using interest rate swaps, we can implement duration strategies that allow us to benefit from particular changes in market interest rates.
+Using interest rate swaps, we can implement duration strategies that allow us to invest in specific areas of the bond market.

 Where an index or asset appears to offer good value relative to another.
 For example, we may prefer the UK FTSE All-Share Index relative to the German DAX Index.

-The additional yield above that from government bonds received by investors for holding a bond with a particular credit rating.
+The spread on credit is the additional yield above that from government bonds received by investors for holding a bond with a particular credit rating.
 For example, the spread on AAA-rated debt will be less than the spread on BBB-rated debt.
 We can profit from a change in credit spreads by buying or selling credit default swaps.

-The choosing of individual securities to be held within a portfolio.
-It is possible to isolate the security selection skills of a fund manager by investing in their portfolio alongside an index future to guard against market falls.
+The choosing of individual stocks to be held within a portfolio.
+It’s possible to isolate the stock selection skills of a fund manager by investing in their portfolio alongside an index future to guard against market falls.

-The inflation rate necessary for an index-linked bond to deliver the equivalent total return to a conventional bond of equivalent maturity.
+The inflation rate necessary for an index-linked bond to return more than a conventional bond of equivalent maturity.
 We can profit from break-even rates where our view on the future level of inflation differs to the market’s view.

 Short-term lending or bond market rates.
-We can profit from short rates strategies if our view on current levels differ from those of the market.
+We can profit from short rates given our view on current levels compared to our future expectations.

 Real Estate Investment Trust